ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 new_weights = ray.get(weights_id)  # 0.000622s
 {% endhighlight %}

-The call to `ray.put` serialized the weights using Arrow and copies the result into the object store's memory.
-The call to `ray.get` then constructs a new dictionary of numpy arrays.
-However, the underlying arrays backing the numpy arrays are not copied into the Python process's heap.
-They are memory mapped from the object store to the Python process's address space.
+The call to `ray.put` serializes the weights using Arrow and copies the result into the object store's memory.
+The call to `ray.get` then deserializes the serialized object and constructs a new dictionary of numpy arrays.
+However, the underlying arrays backing the numpy arrays live in shared memory and are not copied into the Python process's heap.

 Note that if the call to `ray.get` happens from a different machine, the relevant serialized object will be copied from a machine where it lives to the